faq: frequently asked questions

 Because PFL is granted in full day increments but the benefit paid is a portion of the employee’s salary, the system is programmed to calculate the amount of vacation or PTO time to be used.
 The program allows up to 1/5 of the standard weekly hours multiplied by the yearly PFL percentage (33% in 2022).

-The timekeeper should add a row and enter an estimated time for vacation or PTO in Time and Labor on a day coded for PFI.
+The timekeeper should add a row and enter an estimated time for vacation or PTO in Time and Labor on a day coded for PFL.
 Upon clicking the save button the system will identify the calculated hours to use for vacation or PTO.
 If the amount of time entered is less than the percentage allowed, no system message will display.

 If you are denied for PFL, Hartford will provide you with the reason and describe the appeal process.
-You will be charged vacation for any days taken as PFI and the request is denied.
+You will be charged vacation for any days taken as PFL and the request is denied.

 Perhaps.
 An employee may only use a combined 26 weeks of STD and PFL during any 52-week period.
-As an example, if you were on STD for 20 weeks and then returned and needed PFL, you would have 6 weeks remaining in a 52 week period.
+As an example, if you were on STD for 20 weeks and then returned and needed PFL, you would have 6 weeks remaining in a 52-week period.

 FMLA automatically runs concurrently with Workers’ Compensation and/or STD.
 FMLA would also run concurrent with PFL if the reason and family member was also eligible under FMLA.